Understanding and Measuring Center and Variability in Statistical Analysis

 Outliers can significantly impact measures of central tendency and variability.
 Consider identifying and addressing outliers to ensure a more accurate representation of the data.
 Run the following code in R to see the outlier in a boxplot.

-data <- c(10, 15, 18, 22, 25, 100)
+# Example data with outliersdata <- c(10, 15, 18, 22, 25, 100)# Create a boxplotboxplot(data)Skewness and Kurtosis

 Skewness measures the asymmetry of a distribution, while kurtosis measures its shape.
 Positive skewness indicates a right-skewed distribution, while negative skewness indicates a left-skewed distribution.
 High kurtosis indicates heavy tails, and low kurtosis indicates light tails.
 A sample code for R is given below to check the data.
 We will go through the details later in another article.